sourcegraph/deploy-sourcegraph/docs/customization-guide.md

 Replace `${SSD_MOUNT_PATH}` with the absolute directory path on the node where the local SSD is mounted.

 For example, on Google Cloud Platform, add Local SSDs to the nodes running the searcher pods.
-Then add the following to your site config:
+Then change the following fields in your deployment :

 ```yaml
  volumes: